 Once Gouverneur Morris was offered a bet of one dinner if he would approach George Washington, slap him on the back and give him a friendly greeting.
 He wanted to show people how “close” he was to the “chief.”
 Morris carried out the bet, but later admitted that after seeing the cold stare from Washington, he wouldn’t do it again for a thousand dinners!

-George Washington was born on February 11, 1732, but in 1751 Great Britain changed from the Julian to the Gregorian calendar.
-An act of Parliament added eleven days to make the adjustment complete and in 1752 Washington celebrated his birthday on February 22!
+George Washington was born on February 11, 1731 under the Julian calendar.
+In the early 1750s, Great Britain converted to the Gregorian calendar.
+An act of Parliament added eleven days to complete the adjustment and Washington's birthday became February 22, 1732!

 Of the Founding Fathers who became president, only George Washington did not go to college.
 John Adams graduated from Harvard, James Madison graduated from Princeton, and Thomas Jefferson attended the College of William and Mary.